 Snuggled in the city’s West neighbourhoods, and known as ‘The Chip’s little sister’ (The Ubiquitous Chip) this restaurant, café and bar won a Michelin Bib Gourmand every year straight from 2012-2016.
 Often described as “fine dining without the white linen” this cosy restaurant is a place where you can truly indulge in award winning Scottish cuisine.
 Renowned for their local ingredients, much of which is grow by themselves on their small farm just outside Glasgow, Stravaigin is a place where you can enjoy local produce with a global twist in a completely rustic atmosphere.
 And on top of all that they also serve some of the best whisky, gin and craft beer in town.

 Winner of yet another Michelin Bib Gourmand in 2018 is the Finnieston neighbourhood’s, Ox and Finch.
 This contemporary sharing dining experience is one of the hottest places is town.
 Run by the former chef of the McLaren Formula 1 team, Jonathan McDonald, there’s no surprise that this trendy and eclectic eatery is a favourite amongst visitors and locals alike.
 With a well-deserved buzz around it, this is a must-book in advance restaurant if you plan to visit during your time in the city.

-Award winning pizza is the dish of the day at Paesano!
-The retro pizza joint rated as one of the UK's top 3 pizza restaurants on TripAdvisor in 2018.
+Award winning pizza is the dish of the day at Paesano with the retro pizza joint rated as one of the UK's top 3 pizza restaurants on TripAdvisor in 2018.
 The restaurant based in the trendsetting Miller Street has proven such a popular haunt for friends and family to enjoy pizza that it has now expanded to a second location in the West of the city.
 They were the first place in the Glasgow to bring the traditional, authentic Naploetana pizza from Naples to the city.
 With a quirky, laid back vibe, constantly changing specials, great range of Italian beers as well as amazing value for money, it’s no wonder that this place carries such an accolade.
 So for an authentic retro slice of Italian pizza in Glasgow, drop into Paesano.